 - Plastic-free personal essentials, like skincare, deodorant, etc.

-15. Go zero waste
+15. Go (almost) zero waste

-What is more, some materials, such as plastic, emit greenhouse gases at every stage of production.
+The production of anything usually requires energy related to greenhouse gases.
+Moreover, some materials, such as plastic, emit greenhouse gases at every production stage.

 Adopting zero waste practices can help you to reduce your impact.
+The best way to become (almost) zero waste is through:

 - Rethinking what we need and the way we buy